markabrahams/node-net-snmp/README.md

  * `handler` *(optional)* - an optional callback function, which is called before the request to the MIB is made.
 This could update the MIB value(s) handled by this provider.
 If not given, the values are simply returned from (or set in) the MIB without any other processing.
+ If no `handler` is provided, the system automatically calls `mibRequest.done()` to complete the request, making both scalar and table providers fully functional without explicit handlers.
  The callback function takes a `MibRequest` instance, which has a `done()` function.
 This must be called when finished processing the request.
 To signal an error, give a single error object in the form of `{errorStatus: <status>}`, where `<status>` is a value from ErrorStatus e.g.